zhanghb97/T3GO/README.md

 Altsteps are scope units similar to functions.
 The altstep body defines an optional set of local definitions and a set of alternatives, the so-called *top alternatives*, that form the altstep body.
 The syntax rules of the top alternatives are identical to the syntax rules of the alternatives of **alt** statements.
 Altsteps may invoke functions and altsteps or activate altsteps as defaults.

+#### 3. Testcases

+In TTCN-3, test cases are a special kind of function.
+Test cases define the behaviours, which have to be executed to check whether the SUT passes a test or not.